 There are documented processes for the management of waste and hazardous substances in place.
 Chemicals are stored safely throughout the facility.
 Documented policies and procedures for the cleaning and laundry services are implemented, with appropriate monitoring systems in place to evaluate the effectiveness of these services.

-Here taratahi | Restraint and seclusion
+Here taratahi Restraint and seclusion

-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections applicable to this seclusion free environment, in which people's dignity and mana are maintained. service fully attained.